-Testosterone is the most important sex hormone and anabolic steroid in men, and key to healthy sexual function.
+Testosterone is the most important sex hormone in men, and key to healthy sexual, physical, and emotional function.

 Low testosterone levels in men have been linked to issues like irritability, depression, less self-confidence, fatigue, lower sperm count, lower red blood cell production, weight gain, muscle loss, low sex drive (low libido), hair loss, and Erectile Dysfunction (ED).

-Testosterone levels decrease naturally as men get older, although it can also be the consequence of a disease called Hypogonadism, the latter obstructing the ability to produce normal amounts of testosterone.
-Excessive use of alcohol and coffee can also reduce the production of testosterone.
+Testosterone levels decrease naturally as men get older, although it can also be the consequence of a disease called hypogonadism, the latter obstructing the ability to produce normal amounts of testosterone.
+Nevertheless, there are also other factors that can lead to lower levels, such as excessive use of alcohol, coffee and certain drugs.

 Testosterone Replacement Therapy

-Sometimes additional testosterone is introduced in the body of older men to lessen unwanted sexual consequences of lower testosterone levels, such as low libido and ED.
-This type of treatment is typically called Testosterone Therapy or Testosterone Replacement Therapy.
+TRT may be introduced in the body of older men to lessen unwanted sexual consequences of lower testosterone levels, such as low libido and ED.

 Testosterone Therapy can be applied in several ways: